Tom Clancy's Splinter Cell: Double Agent

-Tom Clancy's Splinter Cell: Double Agent is a 2006 action-adventure stealth video game developed by Ubisoft Milan and Ubisoft Shanghai and published by Microsoft Game Studios and Ubisoft.
+Tom Clancy's Splinter Cell: Double Agent is a 2006 action-adventure stealth game co-developed by Ubisoft Milan and Ubisoft Shanghai, and published by Ubisoft.
 The Splinter Cell series, endorsed by American author Tom Clancy, follows Sam Fisher, an agent employed by a black-ops division of the National Security Agency (NSA), dubbed Third Echelon.
-Double Agent was released for the GameCube, PlayStation 2, Xbox and Xbox 360 in October 2006.
-The Wii and Microsoft Windows versions were released in November 2006.
+The game was released for GameCube, PlayStation 2, Xbox and Xbox 360 in October 2006.
+The Wii and Windows versions were released in November 2006.
 A PlayStation 3 version was released in March 2007.
-Originally, the game was set for a March 2006 release, but Ubisoft moved the release date to October 2006 in order to have more development time.
-Ubisoft then released their fiscal quarter results for Q1 2006 and announced that Double Agent would be put back at least one month in order to boost Q3 2006 income.

-There are three separate versions of Double Agent.
-One version was made by Ubisoft Milan and Ubisoft Shanghai, developers of Splinter Cell: Pandora Tomorrow, and was released on the Xbox 360, Microsoft Windows and PlayStation 3.
-The other version was made by Ubisoft Montreal (Splinter Cell and Splinter Cell: Chaos Theory) and was released for the Xbox, PlayStation 2, Nintendo GameCube and Wii.
-The Ubisoft Milan and Shanghai version features a completely custom engine while the Ubisoft Montreal version plays more like the classic Splinter Cell games.
+There are two separate versions of Double Agent.
+The first version was made by Ubisoft Montreal (Splinter Cell and Splinter Cell: Chaos Theory) and was released for GameCube, PlayStation 2, Wii, and Xbox.
+The second version was made by Ubisoft Milan and Ubisoft Shanghai, developers of Splinter Cell: Pandora Tomorrow, and was released for PlayStation 3, Windows and Xbox 360.
+The Ubisoft Milan & Shanghai version features a completely custom engine while the Ubisoft Montreal version is built on the technology of earlier Splinter Cell games.
 The games share the same general plot but feature different storylines, plot twists and levels.
 They do however, share the same background music, a few cutscenes and all voice actors.
 Another separate version for mobile phones was developed by Gameloft.

+Splinter Cell: Double Agent received positive reviews from critics for most platforms.
+A sequel, titled Conviction, released in 2010.

 Plot

 The two main versions of the game feature different plot lines.
 They share many of the same locations, but with completely different level designs and in a different order.

-Before the events of Splinter Cell: Essentials, Sam Fisher must deal with the recent loss of his daughter to a drunk driving accident.
+Before the events of Splinter Cell: Essentials, Sam Fisher must deal with the recent loss of his daughter to a drunk driving crash.
 But he has little time to mourn, as he soon has to go on an undercover assignment which requires him to pose as a criminal in order to infiltrate a terrorist group based in the United States.
 This new mission forces Fisher into a new and very dangerous gray area, where the line between right and wrong is blurred even beyond what Fisher is used to, and thousands of innocent lives are in the balance.